Wednesday, June 28, 2017

 Spider-Man 2 (2004) Movie Review

 The movie begins with a gorgeous opening credit sequence, featuring hand drawn paintings that recap all the events of the first movie.
-Now I personally saw this movie before the first film, and this opening helped clue me in on everything I needed to know.
-A year has passed sense Spider-Man defeated the sinister Green Goblin in the first movie, and now the city is safer than ever.
-Unfortunately, while the city prospers, Spider-Man’s alter ego Peter Parker get’s noting for it in return.
+Again, I personally saw this movie before the first film, and this opening helped clue me in on everything I needed to know.
+A year has passed since Spider-Man defeated the sinister Green Goblin in the first movie, and now the city is safer than ever.
+Unfortunately, while the city prospers, Spider-Man’s alter ego Peter Parker gets noting for it in return.

-I like that the doctors project is part of his dream to accomplish something meaningful, and it’s not just a dooms day device for the hero to destroy.
-Alfred Molina nails the role of Doctor Octopus in every respect, he looks the part, and channels the duality of the villain with perfection.
-With his four mechanical arms, and dark sarcasm, he definitely comes off as both a menacing and dominate threat, but we still feel just the right amount of sympathy for him too.
+In fact, the doctor aims to accomplish something meaningful, he just can't see past his machine as a failure.
+Because of this, it not just a random dooms day device for the hero to destroy.
+Alfred Molina nails the role of Doctor Octopus in every respect, as he looks the part, and channels the duality of the villain with perfection.
+Even with his sympathetic merits, the foe still has an exciting presence with his four mechanical arms, a sense of menace and dark sarcasm.
 One of his best moments is the hospital scene, in which his monstrous side really takes over, and the poor doctors feel the extent of his wrath.
-This scene was shot like a horror movie, and echoes back to the directors earlier “Evil Dead” movies.
 I also love the practical effects of his mechanical arms, as in many shots those arms are real props, and the CGI is only used when needed.
 Even the relationship between the hero and the villain was handled perfectly.
 I liked how the doctor was Peters professional mentor, which gave them just enough of a connection before they slip into their costumes.

 Some of the comedy dose work, and I especially love the opening Pizza delivery scene.
 The absolute best comedy comes from the newspaper manager J. Jonah Jameson, who hates Spider-Man.
 He’s the kind of jerk I just love to hate, and J. K. Simmons is extraordinary in the role.
-To be honest, I think it’s one of the all time greatest casting choices for any comic book movie ever.
-That reminds me, even when watching the Spider-Man cartoon as a kid, I only paid attention to the hero, and the villains.
-Because of that, I have “Spider-Man 2” to thank for introducing me to all the human characters like J. Jonah Jameson, Aunt May, and even our heroes girl friend Mary Jane.
-Now Mary Jane is admittedly one of the weaker merits of the film, as I didn’t think her relation with Peter was always that interesting.
-They do have their great moments, but only near the end of the film.
-During the climax, Marry Jane is a damsel in distress again, but this time it’s absolutely warranted.
-After a thrilling rescue, Marry Jane finally see’s that Peter Parker is Spider-Man, and it’s a deeply satisfying revelation.
+To be honest, I think it’s one of the all-time greatest casting choices for any comic book movie ever.
+Let's finally talk girlfriend ... as I feel Mary Jane is one of the more mixed elements of the film.
+I felt their "will they, wont they" conflicts got a little repetitive, but they do have some great moments.
+During the climax, Marry Jane is a damsel in distress again, but this is the only time it felt warranted because of the revelation that follows.
+After a thrilling rescue, Marry Jane finally see’s that Peter Parker is Spider-Man, and it’s a deeply satisfying moment to see that both her rescuer and her lover are the same person.
 The past two movies have built to this moment beautifully, and it’s like this great wait has been lifted when she sees the man she loves for the hero he really is.

-Even when all the action is said and done the movie continues to thrill as Harry gets a ghostly visit from his late father, and discovers the Green Goblins lair of weapons.
+Even when all the action is said and done, the movie continues to thrill as Harry gets a ghostly visit from his late father and discovers the Green Goblins lair of weapons.
 It’s a great scene that upon my first viewing got me thrilled for a sequel, even though I still hadn’t seen the first film yet.
-Now days, cliff hangers like this only exist for the sake of setting up more sequels, but this was a natural progression of the story, and didn’t feel like added fluff.
+Now days, cliff hangers like this only exist for the sake of setting up more sequels, but this was a natural progression of the story and didn’t feel like added fluff.
 Once we get to the epilogue, it leads into the first, and only happy ending of the Spider-Man series thus far.
-Mary Jane refuses to go through with her marriage and chooses Peter Parker, and it's just so satisfying.
-Spider-Man then has one last epic swing through the city, and just before we cut to black, we get one last knowing look from Marry Jane that things aren’t going to be easy for them, which is a perfect book end to how the movie started with a close up of her face on the billboard.
+Mary Jane refuses to go through with her marriage and chooses Peter Parker.
+Then our hero has one last epic swing through the city, and just before we cut to black, we get one last knowing look from Marry Jane that things aren’t going to be easy for them, which is a perfect book end to how the movie started ... with a close up of her face on the billboard.

-It goes without saying that I think “Spider-Man 2” is one of the absolute best film in the web-heads theatrical film series by far, but I’d go further to call it one of the all time greatest super hero movies.
-It’s one of those rare comic book adaption’s that doesn’t feel like a typical superhero flick, in fact it actually feels like, well ... a real movie, one that just happens to have a superhero in it.
+It goes without saying that I think “Spider-Man 2” is one of the absolute best films in the web-heads theatrical film series by far, and it still holds ground as one of my favorite superhero movies.
+It’s one of the rare comic book adaptions that feels like, well ... a real movie, one that just happens to have a superhero in it.

 The End